 Regular Health Checks for women

-At High Street Medical, our GPs encourage all our female patients to have the following routine checkups:
+At High Street Medical, the GPs encourage all female patients to have the following routine checkups:

 Cervical Screening Test (Pap smear)